Public Participation in Rhodes Site Remediation

 Remediation work valued at approximately $100M was commenced by Thiess Services, on the former Lednez/Union Carbide site and adjacent area of Homebush Bay on the Rhodes Peninsula in Sydney.
-Thiess Services was working in close consultation with key government regulators including the Department of Environment and Conservation, Department of Planning, Infrastructure and Natural Resources and the Department of Health.
+Thiess Services was working in close consultation with key government regulators including the Department of Environment and Conservation, Department of Planning, Infrastructure and Natural Resources and the Department of Health and needed to effectively incorporate public participation for consultation.

 Community Consultation Activities

 The commencement of remediation work followed five years of investigations and planning including extensive community consultation.
-The community played a key role in the planning process and technology choice, which was the Indirect Thermal Desorbtion (ITD) method.
+The community played a key role in the planning process and technology choice through public participation, which was the Indirect Thermal Desorbtion (ITD) method.
 Darzin was an efficient tracking and reporting tool allowing the community relations manager to provide detailed reports on complaints, service delivery measures, issues tracking, plotting complaints and other issues on a map, providing detailed audit trails to regulatory bodies, etc.

 A number of advanced processes and methods were involved in the remediation of the contaminated former Union Carbide site and the adjoining former Allied Feeds site on the Rhodes Peninsula.